-Benzoyl peroxide – This is a peeling agent which works to remove blockages of excess sebum from the skin pores.
+- Benzoyl peroxide – This is a peeling agent which works to remove blockages of excess sebum from the skin pores.
 In addition, benzoyl peroxide also has an anti-bacterial action.

 How Is Duac Applied?

 Duac side effects usually occur on the skin.
 The most common side effects experienced when using the gel are

 - skin dryness

-Less commonly, it can cause stomach upsets and in rare cases, you may experience bad diarrhoea.
+Less commonly, Duac can cause stomach upsets and in rare cases, you may experience bad diarrhoea.
 Stop using this treatment immediately and speak to your GP if you develop severe diarrhoea after using Duac.
 As Duac contains an antibiotic, it should not be used with other antibiotic treatments, as this will increase the likelihood of this side effect.